Xe/site/talks/surreal-horror-pam-2021-11-09.markdown

 It would be really cool to flesh this out as a full product.
 I feel this could really make people’s lives a lot easier.
-The hard part is going to be making sure that this absolutely has security experts pour over this to make sure that this is _actually_ safe.
+The hard part is going to be making sure that this absolutely has security experts pore over this to make sure that this is _actually_ safe.
 I’m fairly sure that it is safe as it is, but right now this is an uberhammer that lets you log in as root if you get SSH access to a system.
 I would love to have this send a TSMP message to have a GUI prompt